 Preliminary engineering and environmental studies were completed in 2014 on the section of I-83 between the junction with I-81 and the Union Deposit Interchange, which is just to the north of the Eisenhower Interchange.
 Work on the corridor has been split into two separate construction contracts.
-The first contract began construction on June 15, 2016 and involves the replacement of the three overhead bridges, reconfiguration of the Route 22 (Jonestown Road) interchange, and widening and reconstruction of Route 22 (Jonestown Road) between South Franklin Street and Colonial Road.
 Contract 1 construction is expected to be completed by the end of 2018 or early 2019.
 Contract 2 will include the widening of the I-83 roadway and construction of four new mainline bridges, retaining walls, and sound barriers.
 Union Deposit Road will be resurfaced and new sidewalks will be installed.
-Contract 2 will be bid in June of 2018 with construction starting in the fall of 2018 and extending through 2021.
+Contract 2 was bid on June 21, 2018 with construction extending through 2022.

 The I-83 Master Plan Study focused on transportation planning for the section of I-83 from the New Cumberland Exit to the junction of I-81, a distance of 11 miles.
 The study identified specific projects, such as the improvements to certain interchanges, that can be programmed and scheduled into PENNDOT’s highway planning process.
 The overall goal of the I-83 Master Plan is to preserve the quality of life and to promote economic viability in the Harrisburg area by providing an effective transportation plan for the I-83 corridor.